Frontpoint vs. Vivint

-Frontpoint’s equipment tends to be cheaper.
+Frontpoint’s equipment is way cheaper.
 Vivint has more expensive equipment, but it includes all its best features.

 Vivint is not the most expensive security company on the market.
-(That prize actually goes to ADT for its ADT Pulse® system.)
-But it is slightly more expensive than Frontpoint—which is to say that Frontpoint has one monthly monitoring plan that costs less than Vivint’s, and Vivint’s equipment tends to be more expensive.
+(That prize actually goes to ADT.)
+But its equipment is more expensive than Frontpoint’s—which is to say that Frontpoint gives you pretty low equipment prices while Vivint’s are way higher than average.

-Be aware that if you want video support for either Vivint or Frontpoint, you have to subscribe to the highest-priced plans, which are both $49.99 per month.
+Be aware that if you want video support for either Vivint or Frontpoint, you have to subscribe to the highest-priced plans.
+For Vivint, that’s $44.99 per month and for Frontpoint that’s $49.99 per month.
 That’s the way it works with most security companies out there—if you want cameras, you pay more each month for cloud storage and mobile alerts.